maxbolgarin/gitbasher/README.md

 ## Installation

-### MacOS
+### Linux and MacOS

-Providing an application via `homebrew` is a task for the future, so it is necessary to manually install the executable:
+Providing an application via `apt` or `homebrew` is a task for the future, so it is necessary to manually install/update the executable:

 ```
 PATH_TO_GITB=/usr/local/bin/gitb &&